5 fun Christmas things to do with Google Home

 You've put up your Christmas tree, decked the halls and covered your house in lights.
 How could your home get even more festive?
-By using your Google Home ($99 at Walmart) speaker.
+By using your Google Home speaker.

 Google Assistant has several holiday-specific tricks you can use to celebrate the holidays.